moby/moby/docs/extend/index.md

 a private registry.

-To install a plugin, use the `docker plugin install` command, which pulls the plugin from Docker hub or your private registry, prompts you to grant permissions or capabilities if necessary, and enables the plugin.
+To install a plugin, use the `docker plugin install` command, which pulls the plugin from Docker Hub or your private registry, prompts you to grant permissions or capabilities if necessary, and enables the plugin.

 To check the status of installed plugins, use the `docker plugin ls` command.